-3.1 The Blessed Sacrament Board of Total Catholic Education directs that formal religious education for the school's students will be provided through religion classes in Blessed Sacrament School and for public school students through the Parish School of Religion.
+3.1 The Blessed Sacrament School Board directs that formal religious education for the school's students will be provided through religion classes in Blessed Sacrament School and for public school students through the Parish School of Religion.

 The formal religious education for Catholic children should also include the opportunity for the students to participate in the sacraments of Eucharist and Reconciliation on a regular basis.